icoxfog417/jira-wiki-gadget/README.md

 `yoursite/jira-wiki-gadget/gadget.xml?issue=000 `

-query parameter `issue` mean issue no that you want to display . optionally , you can set `css` parameter for styling (default is `gadget.css`).
+query parameter `issue` mean issue-number that you want to display .
+optionally , you can set `css` parameter for styling (default is `gadget.css`).